viren-01/DBMSocialApp/README.md

 #For backend
 Go to backend
+Run cmd npm install then
-Run cmd npm run dev
+npm run dev

 #For Frontend
 Got to frontend
-Run cmd npm start
+Run cmd npm install then
+npm start